kouts/ractivejs.github.io/docs/Extend/Adaptors.md

+# Adaptors

 In some cases you want to write your UI in Ractive but have a custom back-end manage the data.
-[Adaptors](../Plugin Authoring/Adaptors.md) allow you to teach Ractive how to talk to those custom data sources without having to change the way you write Ractive or having to write a lot of connector code up front.
+[Adaptors](../Extend/Adaptors.md) allow you to teach Ractive how to talk to those custom data sources without having to change the way you write Ractive or having to write a lot of connector code up front.

-# Writing
+## Writing

 ```js
 Ractive.adaptors.myAdaptor = {